jason-christian-92/rag-pipeline-python/README.md

 - [ ] More file types to be convert
 - [ ] Refactor into classes
 - [ ] More command line options (e.g. model choice, more actions)
+- [ ] Completing the pipeline with LLM (Now it's only up to retrieval of context)